dOrracle/workspace/vhs_glitch_app/README.md

 ## Implementation Details

 - The Matrix background is created using HTML5 Canvas and JavaScript
-- The glitch effect is achieved using CSS animations and pseudo-elements
+- The text formation effect uses particle animation to move Matrix characters into position
+- Multiple canvas layers are used for different visual elements
-- VHS scan lines and tracking artifacts are simulated using CSS pseudo-elements and animations
+- VHS scan lines and glitch effects are created using a separate canvas layer
 - Rainbow colors are applied to the Matrix streams with a slow cycling effect

 ## License